Skip to main content

 This content is for informational purposes only and does not constitute legal advice.
 Laws vary by state and are subject to change.
 Consult a qualified attorney for guidance on your specific legal situation.
 This content is for educational purposes only and does not constitute tax advice.
 Tax laws vary by state and individual circumstances.
 Consult a qualified tax professional or CPA for guidance on your specific tax situation.

 If you are thinking about selling your structured settlement, the first question on your mind is probably about taxes.
 The good news is that for personal physical injury and physical sickness claims, your payments are tax-free under IRC Section 104(a)(2), and selling them for a lump sum does not change that.
 Settlements from non-physical claims (employment discrimination, emotional distress without physical injury) may be taxable.
 Workers' compensation payments are also tax-free under IRC Section 104(a)(1).
+We have handled more than 4,000 transactions, and tax questions come up in nearly every conversation.
+This guide covers the federal rules, the 2026 tax brackets (and why they do not apply to most settlement sellers), the 40% excise tax, and how states handle structured settlement income.

-The Tax-Free Status of Structured Settlement Payments
+Are Structured Settlement Payments Tax-Free?

 Why Are Structured Settlement Payments Tax-Free?